bostick/tabit-file-format/description/tabit-file-format-description.md

 If `versionNumber <= 0x6f`, `lastNonEmptySpaceLE6f` is the last non-empty space in the song.

-`tempo2` is the tempo of the song.
+`tempo2` is the actual tempo of the song.

 `metadataLen` is the length of the metadata.